ev3dev/ev3dev.github.io/contribute.md

 As the hardware drivers are being finalized, development will be shifting to software that can interface with the hardware.
 There are many [packages on GitHub][ev3dev-github-org] that you can hack on.
-Additionally, there are some language bindings listed on the [home page](/) that are not part of the ev3dev GitHub organization (yet).
+Additionally, there are some language bindings listed on the [Programming Languages page](/docs/programming-languages) that would love some community support.

-If you have never used GitHub before, it's super-easy.
+If you have never used GitHub before, it's super easy.
 [Read about it][GitHub Help], then send a pull request.

 ## Write a driver